 These bats are insectivores and feed primarily on ants, bees, wasps, beetles, and moths.
 Interestingly, they take advantage of street lights that attract lots of bugs.

 - Corynorhinus rafinesquii

 - The fur is gray on the back and white on the belly.
-Face and ears are pinkish browns.
+Their face and ears are pinkish brown.

-- Wings are dark brown, and ears are very long, measuring over an inch (hence their name).
+- Wings are dark brown, and ears are long, measuring over an inch (hence their name).

-The Rafinesque’s Big-eared Bat lives in a variety of places.
+The Rafinesque’s Big-eared Bat lives in various habitats in the United States.
 They prefer mature forests but will also go into abandoned buildings or under bridges.

 Rafinesque’s Big-eared Bat Range Map

 This nocturnal bat is insectivorous and feeds on mosquitoes, beetles, and flies.
 Their diet consists of over 90% moths, which are located using echolocation.